WylieYYYY/getinfo-csharp/README.md

 4. The same interface as `getinfo.py` will appear and is used the same way.

 > Remove `publish` directory before starting a public server

+### Amend function
+After generating `unitinfo.js`, if changes are made to the `override.csv`, `amend` function can help to apply changes quickly without requesting all geospatial information again.

+Just enter `amend` when prompted to provide an URL, all entries in `override.csv` must already exist in `unitinfo.js` for `amend` to work.

 ### Remarks
 `getinfo.py` and this repository's code is a bit unorganised and will be cleaned up later.
 Hope you don't mind for the time being. :)